The ultimate guide to crushing bank fraud

 Ensuring that only legitimate customers can access services is fundamental to fraud prevention.
 This can be achieved through:

-- Real-Time Transaction Monitoring: Continuous transaction monitoring enables banks to detect and respond to unusual activity as it occurs, reducing the window of opportunity for fraudsters to succeed.
+- Real-time transaction monitoring: Continuous transaction monitoring enables banks to detect and respond to unusual activity as it occurs, reducing the window of opportunity for fraudsters to succeed.

 6. Collaboration with Industry Peers and Regulatory Bodies